jafudi/flexpair-website/index.md

 - Infrastructure-as-code powered by Terraform Cloud
 - the ability to clone not only the code but the entire shared desktop at the press of a button
-- no missing dependencies: never hear "but it worked on my machine" ever again

 ## Taking privacy and data protection serious